Chloe x Halle: 1998–2015: Early life and career beginnings

-Chloe Elizabeth Bailey and Halle Lynn Bailey were born in Atlanta on July 1, 1998, and March 27, 2000 respectively.
-They grew up in Mableton, Georgia with their parents Courtney and Doug Bailey, The family moved to Los Angeles in mid 2012.
-While they were in Georgia, the two played minor acting roles in films, including The Fighting Temptations (2003), starring Beyoncé, where Chloe starred solo, and the Disney Channel original movie Let It Shine (2012).
-Their dad began teaching them how to write songs at the ages of ten and eight.
-They launched a YouTube channel at the ages of 13 and 11, respectively, with a cover of Beyoncé's "Best Thing I Never Had".
+Chloe and Halle Bailey were born in Atlanta on July 1, 1998, and March 27, 2000, respectively.
+They grew up in Mableton, Georgia, with their parents Courtney and Doug Bailey, Their family moved to Los Angeles in 2012.
+While they were living in Georgia, the two played minor acting roles in films, including The Fighting Temptations (2003), starring Beyoncé, where Chloe starred solo, and the Disney Channel original movie Let It Shine (2012).
+Their father began teaching them how to write songs at the ages of ten and eight.
+They launched a YouTube channel at the ages of 13 and 11, respectively, with a cover of Beyoncé's "Best Thing I Never Had."
 They first performed as Chloe x Halle when uploading covers of pop songs onto this channel.
 The duo made their talk show debut when they appeared on The Ellen Show in April 2012.
 They were the winners of the fifth season of The Next Big Thing on Radio Disney in December 2012, and they made a cameo appearance in the Disney series Austin & Ally performing the song "Unstoppable" in September 2013.